You want smart political talk without the meltdowns?

 It's a 10-year term, but you can fire them.

-There are ways it can be done.
+There are ways that can be done.

 You can also call the guy in.

-Uh and knowing Trump, he'll sit the guy down and say, listen, I love you, but you've been a mess.
+And knowing Trump, he'll sit the guy down and say, listen, I love you, but you've been a mess.

 You've been a mess.